odinuv/web/en/apv/walkthrough/css/index.md

 ul li a {
     text-decoration: none;
 }
-/* applied on a when mouse is over whole ul */ ul:hover li a {
+/* applied on all a's when mouse is over whole ul */ ul:hover li a {
     color: #FF0000;
 }
-/* applied when mouse over particular a */ ul li a:hover {
+/* applied when mouse is over particular a */ ul li a:hover {
     text-decoration: underline;
 }